While Tioga spends most of her time coastal cruising in New England, longer offshore trips take place every couple of years.

 In 2010/2011, the crew took it one step further and sailed from Nahant to Bermuda and on to the Caribbean and back.

-Current focus is on the Atlantic circle that will take Tioga 2015-2017 in numerous legs with various crews from Nahant, MA, to Europe, the Caribbean and then back to the US.
+The Atlantic circle took Tioga 2015-2017 in numerous legs with various crews from Nahant, MA, to Europe, the Caribbean and then back to the US.

 2012 – Nahant to Maine and back